Loop is a do-it-yourself closed-loop insulin delivery system, which consists of 4 components:

 - Loop code: download complete code as a zip file from the Loop github site, and install using Apple Xcode app on a Mac following the instructions.
 You may also take a look at the 16min video How to build the Loop app by Katie DiSimone.

-- Community technical support and forums: Looped group on Facebook (need to request to enter), and Loop gitter channel (open to view, need to sign up to post)
+- Community technical support and forums: Looped group on Facebook (need to request to enter), and Loop Zulip channel (open to view, need to sign up to post)

 - History of Loop by the original creator and developer, Nate Racklyeft